Skip to content

 labels:

-app.kubernetes.io/created-by: tf-controller
+app.kubernetes.io/created-by: tofu-controller

 app.kubernetes.io/instance: tf-runner-3ac83e0f